wy1iu/MHE/README.md

 SphereFace+ is an improved deep face recognition algorithm based on [SphereFace](https://github.com/wy1iu/sphereface).
 We incorporate the MHE regularization to the original SphereFace and further boost the recognition accuracy. is implemented in Caffe and therefore is independently host [here](https://github.com/wy1iu/sphereface-plus).

 ### MHE-GAN
-The weight files are provided at [Google Drive](https://drive.google.com/open?id=1mj66LK6MRiVvNGdfASNO6v6GWW3FV3ST).
-Please place the model files under the `snapshots` folder in the corresponding experiment folders.

 To train a model from scratch, simply run `python train.py`.
 To test the best models we provide, run `python test.py`.

 For the model trained with both MHE (half-space, magnitude 1e-7) and spectral normalization (located in `MHE-GAN/sn-model`), we obtained the inception score of **7.68**, which is much higher than we originally reported in the paper.
 In contrast, the same GAN with only spectral normalization yields **7.4** inception score and the baseline GAN only achieves **6.64**.

+The weight files of the model achieving **7.68** inception score are provided at [Google Drive](https://drive.google.com/open?id=1mj66LK6MRiVvNGdfASNO6v6GWW3FV3ST).
+Please place the model files under the `snapshots` folder in the corresponding experiment folders.

 ### Note
   - All the results in the paper can be reproduced using this code.
 For the GAN applciation in Appendix, we use the [official spectral normalization implementation](https://github.com/pfnet-research/chainer-gan-lib) and directly plug in our MHE regularization.